 - Courtesy of site url: This is where you want the ‘courtesy of’ message linking to (i.e. back to the original source of where the blog post is).

 You can create an amazing infographic but if nobody hears about it then you will not get the links back.
 Here are some tactics we used to promote the infographic.

 a).
-We used Buzzstream which is a tool for managing blogger outreach.
-We set up a separate section for infographics where we recorded who we reached out to and the results.
+We used OutreachPlus to manage blogger outreach.
+We set up a campaign for promoting the infographic and tracked who we reached out to as well as the results we generated.

-b) We searched for ‘Social Media Infographics’ and made a list of websites in Buzzstream that published social media infographics before.
-We only focussed on sites that had a minimum domain authority of 50 because we wanted to get a good link back to our site.
+b) We searched for ‘Social Media Infographics’ and uploaded a list of websites (contacts) that published social media infographics before to OutreachPlus.
+We only focussed on the sites that had a minimum domain authority of 50 because we wanted to get a good link back to our site.

 d) We emailed everyone that was mentioned in the infographic.
 A good few of the tool providers then created blog posts about the content.